U.S. Army National Guard Soldiers compete during NBWC2024

-Virginia Army National Guard Sgt.
-Carter Cooper, representing Region 2, crosses a rope bridge during the National Guard's Best Warrior Competition August 04, 2024, at the near Jericho, Vermont.
-Cooper is an infantryman currently assigned to 1st Battalion, 116th Infantry Regiment, 116th Infantry Brigade Combat Team.
+U.S. Army National Guard Sgt.
+Carter Cooper, representing the Virginia Army National Guard, approaches the finish line of the biathlon event at the National Guard's Best Warrior Competition August 06, 2024, near Jericho, Vermont.
+The Best Warrior Competition is a physically and mentally challenging five-day event that tests Soldiers on a variety of tactical and technical skills.
 (U.S. Army National Guard photo by Sgt.
 Kalina Hyche)

 |Date Taken: